akosela/crux-install/README.md

 ## help

 The install script will ask you several questions.
-The default answers (in []) are sane and are designed to install a base CRUX system with a minimum of your intervention.
+The default answers (in []) are sane and designed to install a base CRUX system with a minimum of your intervention.

 ```